piseyMarinax/debug-bar/readme.md

 -------------

-Finally, if you wish to add the facades add this to the ‘aliases’ array:
+Finally,in config/app.php if you wish to add the facades add this to the ‘aliases’ array:

 'Debugbar' => 'Barryvdh\Debugbar\Facade',